-At Orthopedic Specialists of San Diego, Dr. James Bates and Dr. Mark Jacobson perform hip replacement surgery.
+At Orthopedic Specialists of San Diego, Dr. James Bates, Dr. Mark Jacobson and Dr. Steve Allsing perform hip replacement surgery.
 During hip replacement surgery, the damaged portions of the hip joint are removed and replaced with prosthetic components.
 The goal of surgery is to alleviate pain and allow for better hip function.

 The “ball” portion of the joint is replaced with a metal ball attached to a stem that is fitted into the upper end of the thighbone.
 The damaged cartilage is then removed from the socket, and the socket is resurfaced with a metal cup.
 The metal cup is lined with a plastic spacer to allow the new hip components to glide smoothly.